johnpapa/angular-ngrx-data/docs/introduction.md

 For each type, you've written _actions_, _action-creators_, _reducers_, _effects_, _dispatchers_, and _selectors_ as well as the HTTP GET, PUT, POST, and DELETE methods.
 This is a ton of repetitive code to write, maintain, and test.

-This library is _one_ way to radically reduce the amount of "boilerplate" necessary to manage entities with _ngrx_.
+This library is _one_ way to stay on the _ngrx_ path while radically reducing the "boilerplate" necessary to manage entities with _ngrx_.

 ## How it works